Redstone-D/starberry/readme.md

 - Bug fix for multiple set-cookie headers
 - Request templates now added with simpler methods for http request
 - Content Disposition now is available in http_value
+- Url structed and its constructive macro updated, setting associaled data/config and middleware is possible
 - **Important Workflow Change**
     - A build.rs file will be generated automatically from 0.6.3-rc2, `starberry build/run/release` now behaves the same as `cargo build/run`